Your Open Day guide

 Our Open Days give you the chance to look around many of our halls of residence to compare options and see where you’ll be living.
 Tours run from 10am–3pm.
 There’s no need to book – just turn up and join the next tour.

-Remember, you’re guaranteed a room in halls if you apply as a new, full-time undergraduate student starting in September or October 2020 and make us your firm choice.
+Remember, you’re guaranteed a room in halls if you apply as a new, full-time undergraduate student starting in September or October 2021 or 2022 and make us your firm choice.

 Campus and city tours